fevieira27/MoveToBeActive/README.md

 * **Floors climbed** count: Icon will be displayed in grey until floors climbed goal has been met, changing to the Accent color of choice;
 * **Precipitation** percentage: The current chance of rain/snow precipitation (0-100%), with blue tones color palette based on 4 zones: Low = light blue, Moderate = blue, High = dark blue, Very High = purple;
 * **Humidity** percentage: The current relative humidity (0-100%), with color palette based on 3 levels: Healthy = green, Fair = yellow, Poor = red;
-* **Atmospheric Pressure** in hPa: The current barometer read in hPa/millibars or calibrated mean at sea-level, with color palette based on 3 levels: High-pressure = blue, Normal = Gray, Low-pressure = orange;
+* **Atmospheric Pressure**: The current barometer read in hPa/millibars or calibrated mean at sea-level, with color palette based on 3 levels: High-pressure = blue, Normal = Gray, Low-pressure = orange;
 * **Solar intensity** percentage: Describes the solar sensor's charge efficiency, only available on Solar Charged watches.
 It will change colors based on 5 different UV intensity zones: Low = green, Moderate = yellow, High = orange, Very High = red, Extreme = violet;
 * **Intensity Minutes** per week: The current number of intensity minutes (moderate + 2x vigorous) during the current week.
 Symbol will turn from grey to the accent color as soon as the weekly intensity minutes goal is reached;
 * **Seconds**: Available as a data field, will display seconds count of the current time;